 For those new to the world of fertility treatments, the medical jargon and various acronyms can be confusing.
 What’s more, when you’re struggling emotionally, it can feel quite overwhelming when you don’t understand the options available.
-In this blog, we explain the difference between artificial insemination (IUI) and IVF.
+In this blog, we explain the difference between artificial insemination in the UK (IUI) and IVF.
 We also take a look at why you’d choose one over the other, and how they work.

 What is Artificial Insemination (IUI) and IVF?

 Put simply, In IUI, specialists wash the sperm and inject it into the uterus, where it fertilises the eggs naturally.
 Conversely in IVF, they harvest and fertilise the eggs in the lab.
 This means that IUI is a less invasive procedure and involves fewer drugs than IVF.

 In artificial insemination (abbreviated to AI and also called intrauterine insemination, or IUI), specialists insert the sperm directly into uterine cavity during ovulation.
 By being placed higher into the uterine cavity, it bypasses the cervix, making the trip through the fallopian tubes shorter.
 This increases the number of sperm that have a chance of meeting the egg.
 Fertilisation then (hopefully) occurs inside the fallopian tube.

 Meanwhile, with IVF (in-vitro fertilisation), the egg and sperm meet outside the body – after harvesting, the embryologist places the egg in a petri dish, and then fertilises it with sperm.
 Once they have confirmed fertilisation, and the embryo is developing as expected, they transfer the embryo into the uterus on day 5 or 6, known as the blastocyst stage of embryo development.

 Is IVF or artificial insemination right for me?